 There was an actuarial loss on plan assets since the actual rate of return was less than the 8.0% annual assumed rate over the 3-year period.
 The rates of return on a market value basis for 2007, 2008 and 2009 were 5.1%, -29.3% and 17.7% respectively.
 There was an asset loss on a market value basis of approximately \$35 million over the 3-year period.
 The rates of return on an actuarial value basis for 2007, 2008 and 2009 were 8.2%, -19.0% and 16.7% respectively.
 When we calculated the actuarial value of assets, the figure was more than 120% of the market value.
 However, under the smoothing methodology in place, the actuarial value of assets was determined to be no more than 15% from the market value of assets.
 Therefore, the corridor limit applies as of January 1, 2010.
-Over the next several valuations, we intend to reduce the corridor so that the actuarial value of assets.
+Over the next several valuations, we intend to reduce the corridor so that the actuarial value of assets will not be less than 90% nor greater than 110% of the market value of assets.

 The funding schedule presented in this report was recently adopted by the board.
-The FY11 payment is maintained from the current schedule.
+The FYII payment is maintained from the current schedule.
 The schedule amortizes the unfunded actuarial liability through 2040 with payments increasing 4.0% each year.
 However, the schedule increases 8.0% per year until FY22 to reflect the maximum annual increase under the recent legislation.